freebsd/freebsd-quarterly/2019q3/nomad-pot-driver.md

 The images can be deployed and orchestrated using `nomad`.
 A driver has been developed to allow `nomad` to interact with `pot`.

-One of the goal of this project is to use not persistent jails as containers, allowing to:
+One of the goal of this project is to use non-persistent jails as containers, allowing to:
 * define containers similar to Docker, but still different, because the underlaying OS is different